magento/devdocs/_includes/graphql/payment-methods/paypal-express-checkout-workflow.md

-1. Send a token request.
-When the buyer clicks a PayPal button, the frontend executes the [`createPaypalExpressToken`]({{page.baseurl}}/mutations/create-paypal-express-token.html) mutation.
+1. When the buyer clicks a PayPal button, the frontend executes the [`createPaypalExpressToken`]({{page.baseurl}}/mutations/create-paypal-express-token.html) mutation.

 1. Magento requests a secure token from PayPal.
 Magento gathers information in the specified cart and sends this information to PayPal as part of a request for a secure token.